ibm-cloud-docs/ssl-certificates/migrate-ssl-certificates.md

  Depending on various migration scenarios and the expiration dates of your certificates, you might have one of the following options to migrate your SSL certificates.

-## Ordering new certificates before EOM
+## Ordering certificates before EOM
 {: #order-new-ssl-certificates-before-eom}

-Before the EOM date, you can still order a new certificate or reorder your existing certificate.
+Before the EOM date, you can still order a certificate or reorder your existing certificate.
 For more information, see [Ordering SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-getting-started-tutorial#ordering-ssl-certificates).

 ## Managing your existing certificates
 {: #migratng-existing-ssl-certificates}